History of The All State

 Growth of the college naturally necessitated growth of its newspaper.
 Thus in 1963, an eight-page issue was published on alternate weeks, and the following year each weekly issue contained eight pages.
 Circulation was 2,500 in 1963.
 Special editions of 16 and 48 pages were published in 1966-67 and 1967-68 respectively.

 A look at The All State’s ratings shows the quality the newspaper has always maintained.
 For 13 years, the paper was a member of the National Newspaper Service, which rated it twice yearly.
 The All State received two B-plus ratings, 12 As and 12 A-plus ratings.
 Ratings by the Associated Collegiate Press for those same years included four-second class, 16 first class and six All-American ratings.
 The All State was also featured in 1970 in a national magazine as “the complete university newspaper — informative, attractive, entertaining and a pleasure to read.”
 In 2003, The All State was ranked No. 10 in the Best in the South Competition sponsored by the Southeast Journalism Conference (SEJC).
 In 2007, The All State earned third place in the same competition.
+In 2016 The All State was named Best College Newspaper in the southeast at the Southeast Journalism Conference.

 In 2012, The All State's editorial cartoonist Christy Walker became the first staff member to be named a finalist for an individual Pacemaker, the highest national award for collegiate journalists.